nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/DJANGO_TEMPLATES.md

     ```
 1. Add `levelupreports` to your installed apps in the `settings.py` module.
 1. Delete the `models.py` and `views.py` modules in the  application.
-1. Create a `views` directory in the application and create the following two modules in it.
+1. Create a `levelup/levelupreports/views` directory and create the following two modules in it.
     1. `__init__.py`
     1. `connection.py`
-1. Create a `templates` directory in the application.
+1. Create a `levelup/levelupreports/templates` directory.
-1. Create a `urls.py` module in the report application, and add the following code.
+1. Create a `levelup/levelupreports/urls.py` module.
+Code for this module is at the end of the chapter.

 ## Database Connection Module